 The Court Historian

 The Society’s journal, The Court Historian - The International Journal of Court Studies, is published twice a year and sent to all members.
-Edited by Philip Mansel and Jonathan Spangler, it is the leading periodical in the field of court studies.
+Edited by Jonathan Spangler and Liesbeth Geevers, it is the leading periodical in the field of court studies.
 It presents new work by major authors and experts, exploring all dimensions of court life, from politics, palaces and war to dress, dining and gardens.
 Articles are fully referenced, peer-reviewed and frequently illustrated.
 There have been special issues on, among other subjects, Coronations; Queenship; Dance; Royal Hunts; and Court Cities of the Nineteenth Century.

 Each issue of The Court Historian contains up-to-date listings of court-related publications, exhibitions, conferences, events and sales, along with book and exhibition reviews and a comprehensive bibliography.
 Access to the online, word-searchable bibliography of publications since 1999 relating to court studies is restricted to members.